nightroman/FarNet/Explore/Readme.txt

 	usual.
 [Esc] returns to the search result panel.

 [F3]/[F4]
-	on a found file opens not modal viewer/editor if the original panels supports file export.
+	on a found file opens not modal viewer/editor if the original explorer supports file export.
 If file import is supported then the files can be edited.
-Now import is called not on saving but when the editor closes.
+For now import is called not on saving but when an editor exits.

 [Del]
 	deletes the selected items if their explorers support this operation.

+= HISTORY =

+1.0.1

+Use FarNet 4.4.3